wcm-io-caravan/caravan-rhyme/README.md

 While the overhead of using the **Rhyme** framework is usually neglible (especially compared to the latency introduced by external services), this information can be useful to identify hotspots that can be optimized (without firing up a profiler).

-## Consistent error handling over service boundaries
+## Retaining error information over service boundaries

 Any runtime exceptions that are thrown by your implementation classes (or any **Rhyme** framework code) during the execution of `Rhyme#renderResponse` will be caught and handled: Instead of the regular HAL+JSON response with 200 status code, the `renderResponse` method will render a response with an appropriate status code, and a JSON body according to the [vnd.error+json](https://github.com/blongden/vnd.error) media type.
 This media type is just a very simple convention how error information is represented in a HAL+JSON compatible format, and will include the exception classes and messages of the whole exception chain.